DreamingInBinary/Swiftjective-C/_posts/2021-03-01-Things-I-Made-That-Sucked.md

 **Main lessons learned:** Just because you now _know_ better doesn't mean you'll actually _make_ something better - but if you're here, you're soooooooo close to getting it!

 ### So.....what?
-So why share all of, aside from the laughs?
+So why share all of this, aside from the laughs?
 Is there some wise sage advice I'm inevitably about to drop?

 I mean, I dunno?
 Here's what I found when writing this: